-Digital transformation creates new value opportunities for customers, employees, and shareholders.
-It empowers decision making and enables rapid and decisive action.
-With all the value that digital transformation provides, funding should be an easy sell, right?
+Digital transformation solutions create new value opportunities for customers, employees, and shareholders.
+They empowers decision making and enable rapid and decisive action.
+With all the value that digital transformation solutions provide, funding should be an easy sell, right?
 Wrong.
 It can seem like an uphill battle.
 But there’s hope!

 Here are 3 common funding pitfalls and how to avoid them:

 Digital Transformation Funding Pitfalls to Avoid

 Pitfall #1: It’s All About the Return on Investment

 While smaller funding decisions are based entirely on ROI, an organization-wide digital transformation initiative is not one of those.
 Get approval for funding by communicating the value of the initiative based on non-ROI factors.
 Think about the impact the digital transformation solution will have in terms of strategic business imperative.